 Seasonal Bedroom Updates

-Lighter weight bedding in cotton or linen, brighter colours or fresh white, sheer curtains for light, fresh flowers and plants, and lighter throws.
+Lighter weight bedding (cotton/linen), brighter colours or fresh white, sheer curtains for light, fresh flowers and plants, lighter throws.

-Heavier bedding with flannel or velvet, richer colours and deeper tones, heavier curtains for warmth, cosy throws and extra cushions, and ambient candles.
+Heavier bedding (flannel/velvet), richer colours and deeper tones, heavier curtains for warmth, cosy throws and extra cushions, ambient candles.

 Common Bedroom Decoration Mistakes